opendcs/opendcs/docs/source/start-computations.rst

 Users can opt to define an Effective start and end date.
 This can be beneficial to help users avoid accidentally triggering calculations for very long periods of record.
-It is unlikely to occur, however, when such a que of calculations is triggerd, depending on the resolution and number of processes defined, the run time can slow down calculations and in some cases take some time to backup.
+It is unlikely to occur, however, when such a que of calculations is triggered, depending on the resolution and number of processes defined, the run time can slow down calculations and in some cases take some time to backup.

 To enable a calculation, check the enabled box, and make sure the process defined